Russell D. Moore: Political background and involvement

-In the early 1990s, prior to entering the ministry, Moore was an aide to U.S. Representative Gene Taylor of Mississippi, a Democrat who later switched political parties and joined the Republican Party in 2014.
+In the early 1990s, prior to entering the ministry, Moore was an aide to U.S. Representative Gene Taylor of Mississippi, a Democrat who later switched to the Republican Party in 2014.

 In 2016, Moore became a leading critic of then-presidential candidate Donald Trump.
 Moore asserted that in the event of a presidential election contest between Trump and Hillary Clinton, Christians should vote for "a conservative independent or third-party candidate."
-Moore stated that he could not support the former because he "stirs up racial animosity" and could not support the latter for her support of abortion.
-Writing in National Review in January 2016, Moore wrote that a Trump presidency would endanger the goals of the Manhattan Declaration; criticized Trump's involvement in the casino industry and past support for abortion rights; and argued that "Trump's vitriolic — and often racist and sexist — language about immigrants, women, the disabled, and others ought to concern anyone who believes that all persons, not just the 'winners' of the moment, are created in God's image."
+Moore stated that he could not support Trump because he "stirs up racial animosity" and could not support Clinton for her support of abortion.
+Moore wrote in National Review in January 2016 that a Trump presidency would endanger the goals of the Manhattan Declaration; criticized Trump's involvement in the casino industry and past support for abortion rights; and argued that "Trump's vitriolic — and often racist and sexist — language about immigrants, women, the disabled, and others ought to concern anyone who believes that all persons, not just the 'winners' of the moment, are created in God's image."

 Public lectures

-In 2016, Moore delivered the twenty-ninth Erasmus Lecture, titled Can the Religious Right Be Saved? hosted by First Things magazine and the Institute on Religion and Public Life.
+In 2016, Moore delivered the twenty-ninth Erasmus Lecture, titled Can the Religious Right Be Saved?, hosted by First Things magazine and the Institute on Religion and Public Life.
 In this lecture, Moore reflected on the moral and theological crises facing American evangelicalism and the broader Religious Right in the wake of shifting political and cultural landscapes.
 He argued for a renewal of Christian public engagement grounded in integrity, repentance, and a commitment to the gospel rather than partisan power.